Osefunmi/Hackbio_2025_NGS_Stage1_project/README.md

 `bash abricate.sh`

 This gives result for each sample and a summary of everything in a file.
 From our abricate reports summary we see the antimicrobial resistant gene present and the percentage coverage and identity.
 Genes with >90% are considered as being present and pronounced.
-We saw Fosfomycin and linomycin
+This indicates that both antibiotics can not be used in treatment.We saw Fosfomycin and linomycin with genes fosx and lmo0919_fam respectively.
+Research has shown that the  first line therapy for _Listeria monocytogenes_ is typically ampicillin (amoxicillin) with or without gentamicin.
+Since there is no resistance to this gene, we can suggest this as our treatment.

 ## Step 7: Toxin screening.